edoski/bostarter/docs/DB-PRJ-REPORT.md

 - and sp_skill_update to rename skills globally

-## maybe add javadoc comments for triggers
+## REMEMBER FOR HW PROJECTS

-## REMEMBER FOR HW PROJECTS WHEN USER ADDS COMPONENTS PRICE/QUANTITY HE MUST BE ALERTED IF THEIR SUM EXCEEDS THE PROJECT BUDGET AND TO CONFIRM ADD THEM OR NOT → MAKE SURE THE BUDGET RECALCULATION TRIGGERS ARE CORRECT
+- WHEN USER ADDS COMPONENTS PRICE/QUANTITY HE MUST BE ALERTED IF THEIR SUM EXCEEDS THE PROJECT BUDGET AND TO CONFIRM ADD THEM OR NOT → MAKE SURE THE BUDGET RECALCULATION TRIGGERS ARE CORRECT

 ## at php level whenever a COMPONENTE IS UPDATE WITH sp_componente_budget and the desc or name remain unchanged, assume that the user is only updating quantity and/or price